Klodii/dotfiles/.config/nvim/README.md

 ## Checkhealt
 To optimize or check if there are some warnings or errors run `:checkhealt`.
-If there is any error, try to run `:TSUpdate`, the udpate might fix the error.
+If there is any error, try to run `:TSUpdate`, the update might fix the error.
 To install a new LSP server go to the plugin file configuration `lua/klaudjan/plugins/lsp.lua`, and to search which server to install you can check the list by typing `:help lspconfig-all`.